matn7/CS-Notes/src/main/java/mutithreading/concurrency_and_parallelism/README.md

     prevents the disaster of having a huge request interfere with others.
     - On a multiprocessor host, the 'one-thread-per-request' model can lead to true parallelism.
     - The example illustrates the concurrent programming style of real-world web servers such as Tomcat and Jetty.
-- The multithreading_server underscores that local variables (and parameters) are thread-safe: the ide of a 'pure function'.
+- The multithreading_server underscores that local variables (and parameters) are thread-safe: the idea of a 'pure function'.
     - Modern systems allocate separate stack storage per thread, and it's the stack that holds local variables and params by default.